Submitting your application

 - advancing world-leading research activities

-- identifying how the proposed research contributes to national and EPSRC priority areas.
+- identifying how the proposed research contributes to national and EPSRC priority areas

-Expertise and track record of the team
+Expertise and track record of the team (up to one page)

 Provide details of your track record in: